Why study Community Planning?

-- Unofficial Transcript (to be uploaded with online application).
-Upon acceptance to the program, official transcripts, stating an undergraduate degree was conferred, must be sent to the Graduate School.
-(For International Students: Transcripts must be translated to English and include a diploma/certificate of completion.)
+Unofficial Transcripts (to be uploaded with online application).
+Upon acceptance to the program, official transcripts, stating an undergraduate degree was conferred, must be submitted to complete the enrollment process.
+(For International Students: Official transcript evaluations from a NACES member organization are required.)

-- Statement of purpose.
-The two-page paper should describe your broader goals within the field of planning, and why pursuing an MCP degree is the right path for you.
+Statement of purpose.
+This two-page paper should describe your broader goals within the field of planning, and why pursuing an MCP degree is the right path for you.
 Please also describe your significant academic experiences and touch on why you believe that you can successfully undertake graduate study.

 Attention International Students: An important characteristic of the MCP program at the University of Cincinnati is that it is recognized as a STEM (Science, Technology, Engineering, and Mathematics) degree.
 Not all Master's degrees in planning have this designation.
 The importance of the STEM designation is that international students who graduate from a STEM program are given the opportunity to remain in the States for 3 years of OPT (Optional Professional Training) if they obtain a planning position.
 Non-STEM programs only allow an international graduate one year of OPT.

 People who are successful in urban planning tend to have the following qualities or characteristics:

 an interest in design combined with a heightened social consciousness